What Do Various Dentists Do?

 In addition to education and licensing requirements, a dentist needs certain soft skills, or personal qualities, to succeed in this occupation.
-Strong critical thinking skills will allow him or her to weigh the pros and cons of alternative solutions to problems to select the best one.
-He or she also needs excellent judgment and decision making skills.
-A dentist must be service oriented and have good listening and speaking skills to provide appropriate care to patients.
-He or she must be socially conscious as well.
+Strong critical thinking skills will allow them to weigh the pros and cons of alternative solutions to problems to select the best one.
+They also need excellent judgment and decision making skills.
+A dentist must be service-oriented and have good listening and speaking skills to provide appropriate care to patients.
+They must be socially conscious as well.

-This skill allows him or her to be aware of a patient's reactions and respond to them appropriately.
+This skill allows them to be aware of a patient's reactions and respond to them appropriately.
 Also, good time management skills and active learning skills are necessary.